gabriellegall/chess_com_bi_pg/README.md

 - **'intermediate'**: cleansed layer on top of the staging layer, aiming to cast data types and derive calculated fields.
 Tables in the intermediate layer share a 1:1 relationship with tables in the staging layer and preserve the same granularity (i.e. no join or aggregation/duplication is performed).
 Basic data consistency checks are performed on this layer to catch errors as early as possible.
 - **'datawarehouse'**: verified reporting-ready tables used in Metabase/Streamlit.
 Those models merge intermediate tables together to derive business metrics & dimensions, based on rules and parameters.
 Those tables are exhaustive as they contain all the necessary information in a denormalized structure (One-Big-Table approach). `dwh_games_with_moves.sql` is the main table containing all the information at the most granular level.
 Other tables like `dwh_agg_games_with_moves.sql` and `dwh_recent_games_moves.sql` build on top of this table to derive different metrics or definitions at different aggregation levels.
 Technically, I could have created a dimension model with `fact_games`, `dim_games`, `fact_games_moves`, etc. but this would have resulted in more complexity and joins since metrics are dimensions are deeply intertwined in this project.
 There are just too few entities to split apart (essentially 3: games, games moves and players).

+### Data quality and testing
+DBT tests have been developed to monitor data quality:
+- generic DBT tests 'not_null' or 'unique_combination_of_columns' on key fields.
+- custom DBT tests on the Stockfish games evaluation and clock-time extractions, to ensure that all games are processed as expected and all moves are evaluated.

+### Documentation
+All models are documented in DBT via yaml files.
+Since several models share the same fields, I use a markdown file `doc.md` to centralize new definitions and I call those definitions inside each yaml.
+To ensure that there is a perfect match between the `doc.md` and the various yaml files, I created a script `test_doc.py` which can be executed to make a full gap analysis and raise warnings if any.

 # ⏳ Project history
 This project is a refactoring of an original GitHub project called [chess_com_bi](https://github.com/gabriellegall/chess_com_bi) developed on BigQuery and orchestrated using GitHub Runners.